talkable/talkable-docs/source/integration/custom/questions.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: This is a collection of your Frequently asked Questions (FAQs).
+   :description: This is a collection of your Frequently Asked Questions (FAQs).
 If your question isn’t in this list, just ask us.

 F.A.Q.
 ======